opiter09/FM2002-On-Wii/README.md

 - The PySimpleGUI team, for making that and PSGCompiler, so I can easily make a standalone application to unpack the game files
 - hlwz5735, for making the 2D Fighter Maker Explorer, a great resource on file formats (https://github.com/hlwz5735/2dfm-exporter)
 - Enterbrain, for making Fighter Maker 2002, and Alethila, for translating it

+DISCLAIMER
+This engine uses zero code from the original Fighter Maker 2002 exe, reverse-engineered or otherwise (mainly because I don't know how to do any of that).
+As such, not only is this not illegal, but all sorts of things may be implemented incorrectly.
+If you catch something like that, please let me know by creating an Issue.